 In some cases, your upper and lower jaws may have grown at different rates.
 Injuries and birth defects may also affect jaw alignment.
 Though orthodontics can usually correct problems when only the teeth are misaligned, corrective jaw surgery with an oral surgeon may be necessary to correct misalignment of the jaws.

-If you suffer from any of the following conditions, you may be an excellent candidate for corrective jaw surgery:
+If you suffer from any of the following conditions, you may be an excellent candidate:

 Difficulty chewing, biting food, or swallowing